Cook smarter

 Shaping is where most home bakers lose their open crumb.
 Aggressive degassing during pre-shape or final shape pushes out the gas you spent hours building.

-• Handle the dough gently — no punching down
+Handle dough gently for open crumb, no punching down

 Flour type Protein content Crumb tendency